Could Large Language Models work as Post-hoc Explainability Tools in Credit Risk Models?: Methods

 \subsubsection{RQ1: LLM as Translator}

-RQ1 evaluates whether LLMs can generate faithful post-hoc explanations when instance-level feature attributions are explicitly provided within the prompt.
+RQ1 evaluates whether LLMs can preserve model-grounded attribution rankings when reference attributions are explicitly provided within the prompt.
 Importantly, RQ1 does not assess the model’s ability to independently infer feature importance from raw input variables.
 Rather, it isolates a more fundamental capability that is essential for credit risk applications: the ability of an LLM to faithfully preserve and reproduce a specified attribution structure under conditions of minimal ambiguity.
 This controlled setting enables a direct assessment of structural fidelity between the reference attributions and the LLM-generated explanations.
 The experimental procedure is formalized as follows.